 Sainte-Chapelle is a royal medieval Gothic chapel dating back to the 1200s and Louis the IX of France.
 Although damaged during the French Revolution, Sainte-Chapelle contains one of the most extensive and beautiful collections of stained glass anywhere in the world.
-As you enter the chapel, you’ll see some stained glass and a gift shop.
-Look for the stairs on either side of the room to get up a narrow staircase to the second floor and the main room.
+As you enter the chapel, you’ll see a sample of stained glass and a gift shop.
+Look for the stairs on either side of the room to ascend a very narrow staircase to the second floor and you’ll enter the main room.
+You will be awestruck.
 It is absolutely spectacular and breathtaking !